"Oh, to be free... Not to have to go

 "I am the wind.
 As free as the wind."

 - The Big Bad of Fullmetal Alchemist originally began as a lab experiment that couldn't survive outside of the flask it was created in.
 Everything its done is to escape its container.
+The big bad even said this as one of his reasons for all of the evil things that he has done over the course of the anime/manga just before he is forced back through the gait.

 - This is America's motivation for the American Revolution.